 Support for young people's mental wellbeing

 Young people in Suffolk have faced different pressures, uncertainties and challenges over the past year.
-This Support for young people's mental wellbeing document includes a selection of useful websites, organisations, helplines and apps that offer a range of support to young people who are struggling, and to help parents/carers and professionals know where to seek help.
+This Support for young people's mental wellbeing document includes useful websites, organisations, helplines and apps that offer a range of support services.

 Teenage Mental Health Service

-A self referral mental health service for children, teenagers, and adults experiencing depression, anxiety, self-harm and suicidal thoughts, offering counselling, advice and support, and free support groups for under 25s.
+A self referral mental health service for children, teenagers, and adults offering counselling, advice and support, and free support groups for under 25s.
 Visit teenagementalhealth.co.uk

 Supporting children who are anxious and worried

-Teachers, health and social workers, volunteers, carers and parents who care/work with children and young people aged up to 25, can now access new online Psychological First Aid (PFA) training course (This course is free to complete just ignore the option to buy the course certificate).
+Teachers, health and social workers, volunteers, carers and parents who care/work with children and young people aged up to 25, can now access new online Psychological First Aid (PFA) training course (This course is free to complete.
+Please ignore the option to buy the course certificate).